What is an Information Technology Major?

 Since an IT major involves taking core courses in several different departments, many students end up with a specialty or track in one area of interest.
 For example, you may decide to specialize in Web development and take classes such as Web page design and database development for the Web.
 Or you may be drawn to digital communications and take classes in telecommunications networks and the science of telephones.

-Check out BigFuture for more college major resources
+Check out BigFuture majors and careers for more college planning resources